Skip to main content

 Clinically Trained Social Workers

 The nation's largest group of mental health services providers.
+Most social workers will obtain an independent license (LCSW or LICSW).

-Questions about the MSW Program?
+Who to contact about the MSW program?

-Graduate Admissions Coordinator
+Graduate Admissions Coordinator and Application Suppport

 [email protected]